Marcos-C-D/Arduino_Notes/README.md

 # Arduino_Notes
-Notes of electronic components for Arduino, ESP32, etc.
+This is a repository
+that explains how to
+use some electronic
+components